roadwarriorslive/Pipulate/README.rst

 Upon first-run, Pipulate asks you once for access once and never again until things goes wrong and you have to login again.
-We've all seen Google forget passwords you've asked it to remember before, sending you instead to the browser for re-authentication (sometimes with double-authentication).
+We've all seen Google forget passwords you've asked it to remember before, sending you instead to the browser for re-authentication (sometimes with double-verify).
 Same thing here.
 That's just a (good) thing with paranoid OAuth2.

 Even with Google's extra security, you should be aware that a file named ouath.dat is dropped in your working directory (where you Jupyter Notebook